University of Missouri-St. Louis, USA, and IZA, Germany

 Family-friendly policies increase women’s labor force participation, benefiting them, their families, and society at large

-Anne E. Winkler, August 2016Female labor force participation is mainly driven by the value of women’s market wages versus the value of their non-market time.
-Labor force participation by women varies considerably across countries.
-To understand this international variation, one must further consider differences across countries in institutions, non-economic factors such as cultural norms, and public policies.
-Such differences provide important insights into what actions countries might take to further increase women’s participation in the labor market.MoreLess
+Anne E. Winkler, February 2022Female labor force participation is mainly driven by the value of their market wages versus the value of their non-market time.
+Labor force participation varies considerably across countries.
+To understand this international variation, it is important to further consider differences across countries in institutions, non-economic factors such as cultural norms, and public policies.
+Such differences provide important insights into what actions countries might take to further increase women's participation in the labor market.MoreLess